A Short Piece Based on “The Creative Concord”

 Capitalism can collapse but doesn’t have to inevitably like Marx thought.
 This is because the artifex class can alleviate class tension.
 Since there is the possibility of everyday people starting their own businesses and owning/creating their own means of production, people aren’t necessarily stuck in the proletariat like Marx thought.
 Does the bourgeoise use this possibility to give working people a false hope that keeps them from revolting when they should?
 Sounds like Snowpiercer.

 Paradoxically, creativity also gives rise to the “creative destruction” that increases unemployment and can contribute to economic hardship.
 This makes Capitalism unstable but not necessarily doomed.
-Marx was a genius but was too focused on penning a theory that was ironclad and predictive.
-He wanted his theory to be a scientific theory versus a probability theory, and so Marx overshot (to his defense, determinism was in the air those days).
+Marx was a genius, but I fear he wanted his theory to be a scientific theory versus a probability theory, and so Marx overshot (to his defense, determinism was in the air those days).
 Still, we’re idiots not to read him, and recognition of the artifex class will help us identify both limitations and strengths of Marx’s critique.